justinmacp/NAS_via_GeneticAlgorithms/README.md

 # Genetic Algorithms for Neural Architecture Search

 ## Introduction
 This project performs neural architecture search via various evolution strategies (crossover, mutation and selection).
 It performs an NAS on a shallow CNN to be trained on the CIFAR-10 dataset.

-Also various strategies are
+This code can be used to find the perfect NN for your specific dataset.

 ## Requirements